abemscac/pies-doc/docs/react/use-ref.md

 ## When to `useRef()`?

-In summary, `useRef()` is useful when you need to preserve a value between renders without causing the component to re-render.
+In summary, `useRef()` is useful when you need to preserve a value between renders, and don't want the component to re-render when the value gets updated.
 Functions and timers (the returned value of `setTimeout()` and `setInterval()`) are two common examples of this.